Drew-Chase/UAUP-JS/readme.md

     progressBar: null, // {Default is null} [Optional] If Using Electron with a HTML Progressbar, use that element here, otherwise ignore
     label: null, // {Default is null} [Optional] If Using Electron, this will be the area where we put status updates using InnerHTML
     forceUpdate: false // {Default is false} [Optional] If the Application should be forced updated.
 This will change to true if any errors ocurr while launching.
-};
+    stageTitles: defaultStages // {Default is defaultStages} [Optional] Sets the Status Title for Each Stage };
 ```